 If you’re serving this for brunch, pair it with a fresh fruit salad or these amazing Blackberry Grits by Julia’s Simply Southern.
 For dinner, I would recommend something simple like tangy coleslaw, a classic wedge salad, or oven roasted potatoes.

 While it tastes best freshly made, you can certainly prepare the waffle batter ahead of time and keep it in the refrigerator.
 Let it warm on the counter while you’re frying on the stove.
 Then give it a gentle stir before using.

 This recipe includes a sweet and spicy sauce to drizzle over the top, but here are some other tasty options to try:

 - warm honey dijon dressing

 - spun honey butter

-I’ve had my Oster non-stick waffle iron since John and I got married eons ago and it’s still going strong—just like us!
-Waffles release easily and clean-up is a breeze!
+- Non-stick waffle iron — I’ve had this one since John and I got married eons ago, and it’s still going strong – just like us!
+It’s easy-release, and clean up is a breeze.

 What else is new?
 Check out my Life, Love, and Good Food Store on Amazon!
 Thanks so much for being a part of our community!

 - 1 cup flour, either all-purpose or self-rising